 UPDATE: While I did not try it myself, apparently attempting to “plug” the “leaks” in the crypt with your finger will cause another leak to spring up elsewhere.
 Give it a shot, if you dare.
 And don’t blame me if you get wet.

-Moving from that crypt around another switchback guests encounter the final large new crypt of this new graveyard area which represents the library scene.
+Moving from that crypt around another switchback, Guests encounter the final large new crypt of this new graveyard area representing the library scene.
 The two sides of this library crypt feature stone books that push in and out by themselves, much like in the actual library scene inside the Haunted Mansion.
 Today one of the sides didn’t appear to be working.
-The other side was quite active and guests seemed to have a good time pushing the books back in.
+The other side was quite active, and Guests seemed to have a good time pushing the books back in.

-UPDATE: The books on either side of the library crypt feature familiar Haunted Mansion imagery that include a dynamite barrel and a bust with an axe in its head.
-Apparently these make up a “cryptogram” that needs to be solved… any guesses?
+UPDATE: The books on either side of the library crypt feature familiar Haunted Mansion imagery that includes a dynamite barrel and a bust with an ax in its head.
+Apparently, these make up a “cryptogram” that needs to be solved… any guesses?
 The symbols match up to letters to spell… what?
 Only a diligent fan who spends plenty of time in this area will decipher the riddle.

 But if you don’t have the time or need a hint or two, we’ve cracked the code and solved the mystery of the library crypt.
-At that link, we offer a downloadable key to take with you to help decipher the message as well as the complete solution of what it says.
+At that link, we offer a downloadable key to take with you to help decipher the message and the complete solution to what it says.

-A third side of this crypt features a visually interesting tableaux where Prudence Pock, the “poetess” of the Haunted Mansion, is working on her poetry.
+The third side of this crypt features a visually interesting tableau where Prudence Pock, the “poetess” of the Haunted Mansion, works on her poetry.
 A glowing animated book resides inside, adorned with some decaying flowers.